open-telemetry/oteps/text/0207-context-scoped-attributes.md

 ## Motivation

-Why should we make this change?
-What new value would it bring?
-What use cases does it enable?

 This OTEP aims to address various related demands that have been brought up in the past, where the scope of resource attributes is too broad, but the scope of span attributes is too narrow.
 For example, this happens where there is a mismatch between the OpenTelemetry SDK’s (and thus TracerProvider’s, MeterProvider’s) process-wide initialization and the semantic scope of a (sub)service.

 A concrete example is posed in open issue [open-telemetry/opentelemetry-specification#335](https://github.com/open-telemetry/opentelemetry-specification/issues/335) “Consider adding a resource (semantic convention) to distinguish HTTP applications (http.app attribute)”.